top of page

 Learn TRE-135.jpg

-What exactly is TRE®?
-Here are some answers.
+What is TRE®?

 Close-up of two legs (up to knees) standig barefeet on a yellow yoga mat wearing tight navy gym trousers.
 Feet rolling from side to side, demonstrating TRE's warm-up exercise number one.